 How to choose/ spec the perfect Forged wheels for your car.

-Choosing the correct wheel for your car can be a daunting task, there are so many directions that one can take with a myriad of outcomes.
+Choosing the correct wheel for your car can be a daunting task.
+There are many directions you can take with many possible outcomes.
 Many a time even after the perceived best fitment comes up.
 Things can trip up the build.
 The smallest things like brake caliper clearance, tire size availability, shock strut clearance and so forth.
+This article is a guide to help you in this process.
+It aims to reduce potential mistakes or surprises that may occur.

 The 4 Pillars of Wheel Builds